-The subject of recognition of notarial acts of federally recognized Native American tribe notaries and notarial officers has its complexities, although the general approach to grant recognition is appropriate.
+The subject of recognition of notarial acts of federally recognized Indian tribe notaries and notarial officers has its complexities, although the general approach to grant recognition is appropriate.
 Currently, the states with specific recognition provisions related to federally recognized tribal notarizations have adopted Chapter 12 of the RULONA.
-There appears to be no standard practice among the tribes with respect to appointment of notaries public and establishment of tribal laws or rules to govern the performance of notarial acts, as the tribal law provisions on these matters vary markedly.
-Alternatively, for Native American tribal jurisdictions which are viewed to be sovereign nations, recognition provisions regarding foreign country notarizations might be applied.
+There appears to be no standard practice among the tribes in regard to appointment of notaries public and establishment of tribal laws or rules to govern the performance of notarizations, as the tribal provisions on these issues vary markedly.
+Alternatively, for tribal jurisdictions which are viewed to be sovereign nations, recognition provisions regarding foreign country notarizations might be applied.
 (See § 10-5 and RULONA § 14.)